khwaish85/Disease-Prediction/README.md

 ## 🧑‍🎓 Credits & References

 - Inspired by open-source projects and datasets from [UCI Machine Learning Repository](https://archive.ics.uci.edu/), Kaggle, and [many others](#).
-- Thanks to the contributors, open-source communities, and [LinkedIn Profile](https://www.linkedin.com/in/anil-l-b023631b6/) for reference.
 - See [mapping.json](model/mapping.json) for all supported diseases.

 ---